Faysel215/Financial-Modelling/Transformer Modulated Hawkes process (TMHP)/Outline.md

 ## 1.3.
 Simulation Engine: simulate_tmhp Function (Ogata's Thinning Algorithm)
 - **Objective:** Implement Ogata's thinning algorithm to generate new events from a "trained" TMHP model.
-- Inputs: A model instance, historical event times and types, a maximum simulation time, and the number of event types.
+- **Inputs**: A model instance, historical event times and types, a maximum simulation time, and the number of event types.
-- Algorithm Steps:
+- **Algorithm Steps:**
-    1. Initialize sim_times and sim_types with the provided history.
+    1. Initialize `sim_times` and `sim_types` with the provided history.
-    2. Feed the initial history through the model to get the final hidden state, h_N.
+    2. Feed the initial history through the model to get the final hidden state, `h_N`.
     3. Start a loop that continues until the current_time exceeds `max_simulation_time`.
     4. Find an upper bound ($\lambda_\max$): Calculate the intensity over a short future interval to find a maximum value.
 This is the "majorant" process.
-    5. Propose a new event: Draw a candidate time interval from an exponential distribution with rate λ_max.
-Add this to current_time.
+    5. Propose a new event: Draw a candidate time interval from an exponential distribution with rate $\lambda_\max$.
+Add this to `current_time`.
-    6. Accept or Reject (Thinning): Calculate the true total intensity at the candidate time.
-Draw a random number $u$ from $U[0, 1]$.
+    6. **Accept or Reject (Thinning):** Calculate the true total intensity at the candidate time.
+    7. Draw a random number $u$ from $U[0, 1]$.
 If $\mu < \lambda_\text{true} / \lambda_\max$, accept the event.
-    7. If Accepted:
+    8. If Accepted:
         - Determine the type of the new event by sampling from the categorical distribution defined by the individual event intensities at that moment.
         - Append the new time and type to the simulation lists.
         - Crucially, update the hidden state by feeding the entire new sequence back into the model to get the next h_N+1.
-8. Repeat from step 4.
+    9. Repeat from step 4.
-- Output: The complete list of historical and newly simulated event times and types.
+- **Output:** The complete list of historical and newly simulated event times and types.

 ## Part 2: Interactive User Interface (Streamlit)
 ### 2.1.
 Main Application Structure: `main` Function